3 Tips for Starting a Career as a Security Officer

 Before you can get started working as a security officer you need a Guard Card.
-The cost to submit an initial Guard Card Application is $50; the renewal fee is $35.
+The cost to submit an initial Guard Card Application is $50; the renewal fee is $35 and is paid every 2 years.
 Here are the requirements for receiving a Guard Card according to the California Bureau of Security and Investigative Services (BSIS).

 -Must be at least 18 years old

--Undergo a criminal history background check through the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI)
+-Undergo a criminal history background check through the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI).
+No Felony convictions allowed.

--Complete the Power to Arrest training (see “Training Requirements” below).
+-Complete the Power to Arrest and Weapons of Mass Destruction training (see “Training Requirements” below).